Shareholders Value Definition

-- The management of the organization must take appropriate decisions so that it is able to sell more units of goods.
-This will ultimately boost the revenues earned by the organization and as a result of this, it can declare a higher amount of dividends for its shareholders.
+- The management of the organization must make appropriate decisions so that it is able to sell more units of goods.
+This will ultimately boost the revenues earned by the organization, and as a result of this, it can declare a higher amount of dividends for its shareholders.

 - The management must take necessary decisions for decreasing or eliminating the unnecessary costs in order to boost the savings.

-- The management must take necessary decisions for increasing its fixed cost utilization.
+- The management must make the necessary decisions for increasing its fixed cost utilization.

 - It allows the company to emphasize more on the future and its clients and consumers and offers a universal approach as well.